 Our Next Deadline

 Presenter Assistance grants are intended to help regional arts organizations and educational institutions sponsor appearances by touring artists or companies who have demonstrated high levels of artistic quality.
-These grants are not for local productions or artist residencies in schools.
+Not for local productions or artist residencies in schools.

-Production Assistance grants support activities by arts organizations directly involved in the creation, performance, publication, and exhibition of art.
-The two distinct subcategories within Production Assistance grants are: 1) Arts Production Projects, and 2) Administrative Support Projects.
+Production Assistance grants for arts organizations only support activities directly involved in the creation, performance, publication, and exhibition of art, including 1) Arts Production Projects, and 2) Administrative Support Projects.

 SEMAC wishes to support and encourage the creation and development of art and arts organizations in communities with populations under 7,500.
-This support may be used for assistance in activities which directly involve the creation, performance, publication, or exhibition of art or assistance in administrative, operating, or capital expenditures.
 Applicants may include arts organizations, government entities and public or non-religious private schools, either individually or in cooperation.
-These grants are not for individual artists and cannot be used to fund school residencies.
+This support may be used for assistance in activities directly involving the creation, performance, publication, or exhibition of art or, in the case of arts organizations, assistance with administrative, operating, or capital expenditures.